Writing life

 8/9/23

 NOTE: To be honest, I didn't know what to do with this.
 It's too much of an ego rush to go public with it, so it's here.
 I guess it is a part of my writing life.
-A young woman named Emily Geiger wrote it.
+A young woman named Emily Sakis wrote it.
 She organizes these reading-in-the-garden events at the senior-living-center where I live.
 This was from an interview published to introduce me to the potential audience.
 Following this post is a report on the event itself.
 (I didn't edit it, left it just as she wrote it and it was posted on facebook.)

 Meet this weeks Story Time In The Garden reader!